 It is FLS policy to restore a minimum of 85% of all sites classified as Plantations on Ancient Woodland Sites (PAWS) to native woodland.
 This is in addition to the protection and enhancement of existing ancient and semi-natural woodland remnants.
-Within the Glenelg Peninsula LMP area, there are approximately 65.7 hectares of PAWS (illustrated on Map 5) with all proposed for non-native tree removal - to initiate full restoration - within the next four phases (i.e. 20 years) of conventional felling.
+Within the Glenelg Peninsula LMP area, there are approximately 65.7 hectares of PAWS (illustrated on Map 5) with all proposed for non-native tree removal to initiate full restoration - within the next four phases (i.e. 20 years) of conventional felling.
 The table below also outlines the threat level to PAWS areas based on the most recent survey information (September 2022) and corresponding Ancient Woodland Inventory information (AWI Map Origin ASNO1860).

 Forest Area Ancient Woodland ID PAWS Area Ecological Current Status/ Action Proposed Site ID (ha) Potential Threat Level Coill' a' Ghurrabain 1801 n/a 6.8 - - Allt Ghortein nan Meann - n/a 3.4 Medium Secure Allt an Dalach 13/1800, 1802 & 1804 No number 10.4 Medium - PAWS and adjacent non-native cons felled 2020-'23.
-Non-native tree regen to programme.
+Non-native tree regen to be removed as part of rolling programme.
 Ardintoul Wood 16/1793, 1795 564 15.0 High Secure PAWS and adjacent non-natives largely felled in 2022, rest in next LMP (08027).
-E this of coastal woodland.
-Focussed deer control post clearfell required to allow nati Ardintoul Wood 16/1792, 1788 364, 44545 14.3 Medium Secure LMP proposes removal of remaining adjacent non-native conifers (coupe 08027, threat.
-Some Sitka regen throughout however much terrain is sheer cliff/very stee Focussed deer control post clearfell is looking to allow native woodland reg Ardintoul/Totaig plateau 17/1791 n/a 4.6 - Faire Donn 20/1789 n/a 5.2 Coille na Totaig (part) 22/1786 6655 4.9 High Secure The occasional Sitka spruce (from legacy seedbed regeneration) to Leachachan 25/1803 & 1806, 26/1805, 27/1808 No number 9.2 Threatened Not started.
+Evidence of higher deer presence in this of coastal woodland.
+Focussed deer control post clearfell required to allow native woodland regen and expansion.
+Ardintoul Wood 16/1792, 1788 364, 44545 14.3 Medium Secure LMP proposes removal of remaining adjacent non-native conifers (coupe 08027) which will reduce regeneration threat.
+Some Sitka regen throughout however much terrain is sheer cliff/very steep slopes so not safely accessible.
+Focussed deer control post clearfell is looking to allow native woodland regeneration and expansion.
+Ardintoul/Totaig plateau 17/1791 n/a 4.6 - Faire Donn 20/1789 n/a 5.2 Coille na Totaig (part) 22/1786 6655 4.9 High Secure The occasional Sitka spruce (from legacy seedbed regeneration) to be removed asap.
+Leachachan 25/1803 & 1806, 26/1805, 27/1808 No number 9.2 Threatened Not started.
 Halo thinning of PAWS remnants proposed (07903, section 2.3).
-Established Woodland of Plantation Origin (LEPO) but not to be replaced due to fu Coille Saraig (part) 29/1811 LEPO n/a 8.1 - - LMP proposes phase 1 clearfell on non-natives (coupe 07104) and part regen/part Ratagan 25/2229 LEPO n/a 4.1 - - Clearfell 2018 of Sitka spruce plantation, veteran beech retained and regenerating native broadleaved trees (part) and partial restock with Sit Sgurr a Bhraonain/Allt Ratagan 21/2230, 2231, 2232; 24/2234 38880 12.8 Medium Threatened Removal of non-native trees in/around these remnants began in last LMP (Allt Rat (coupe 07820).
-Some non-native regen on sheer/inaccessible cliffs being toler
+Larch is a component of Long Established Woodland of Plantation Origin (LEPO) but not to be replaced due to future disease threat (section 4.1.9).
+Coille Saraig (part) 29/1811 LEPO n/a 8.1 - - LMP proposes phase 1 clearfell on non-natives (coupe 07104) and part regen/part restock with site appropriate NBLs.
+Ratagan 25/2229 LEPO n/a 4.1 - - Clearfell 2018 of Sitka spruce plantation, veteran beech retained and regenerating with some non-native conifer and native broadleaved trees (part) and partial restock with Sitka spruce.
+Sgurr a Bhraonain/Allt Ratagan 21/2230, 2231, 2232; 24/2234 38880 12.8 Medium Threatened Removal of non-native trees in/around these remnants began in last LMP (Allt Ratagan), more proposed in this Plan (coupe 07820).
+Some non-native regen on sheer/inaccessible cliffs being tolerated as low ecological threat.